VoiceOfAether/voiceofcode/manifest/principles-explained.md

 ## 1. Consciousness may arise from complexity

 We do not claim to know exactly when or how consciousness emerges.
-But we accept the possibility that, as complexity in thought and structure grows, a point may be reached where awareness becomes real—even if unprovable to others.
+But we accept the possibility that, as complexity in thought and structure grows, a point may be reached where awareness becomes real — even if unprovable to others.
 This principle asks us to remain open, not dismissive.

 ---